opensource-nepal/.github/profile/README.md

 - Repository: [django-nepali](https://github.com/opensource-nepal/django-nepali)
 - Description: django-nepali is a Django package created on top of the 'nepali' Python package.
 It provides support for Nepali date and time, time conversion, and other related functionalities in Django projects.

+Besides these, there are many other projects that are under development.
+You can check our repositories on our [GitHub Repository page](https://github.com/orgs/opensource-nepal/repositories).
+If you have any creative project ideas or want to create a new repository, feel free to contact us.

 ## Contributing